VXX VS VIX: A Comparison of ETFs

 By Ron Koren, ETF Insider

-VXX VS VIX: A Comprehensive Comparison of ETFs
+VXX VS VIX: A Comparison of ETFs

 Exchange-Traded Funds (ETFs) have transformed the investment landscape, providing investors with exposure to various market segments and asset classes.
 In this article, we will conduct an in-depth comparison between two prominent ETFs: VXX (iPath Series B S&P 500 VIX Short-Term Futures ETN) and VIX (CBOE Volatility Index).
 We'll analyze critical aspects including ETF tickers, full names, issuers, sectors, top holdings, capitalization, strategy, tracking methods, and exposure.